 The biggest cost factor associated with a Phase II ESA relates to the experience of the consultant chosen and their attention to the needs for the Phase II.
 One of the first needs is to consult with the dry cleaner on what the goals are, what the needs could be, and the costs associated with the range of possibilities for an initial Phase II ESA.
 The dry cleaner needs to understand what will be completed and for what cost, what the potential downsides are, and what makes the most sense for their situation.
 In order to do that well, your consultant needs to have experience with your business, business and technical savvy to understand the situation, and finally, the sense to know if there are other sources of funding that can eliminate or, at least, ease the cost burden.

 Phase I ESA costs generally range from $1,000 to $2,500 while Phase II ESA costs vary as summarized above.
 Typically, a Phase II ESA can cost anywhere from $5,000 to well over $100,000.
 Phase II ESA initial sampling activities (to determine if there is a problem) usually cost around $5,000.

 The success of the experience is tied to communication of needs and matching effort to the needs.
 The most important variable under the control of the owner is to pick a qualified, responsive consultant.

 No matter your situation, we’re ready to find the best solution for you.
-Contact us today.
+Request a quote today.